 \subsection{Weak regularity for polynomials}

 The basic idea of our weak regularity lemma is to relax the requirement on the $k$ polynomials $X_1,\ldots,X_k$, and only require that at least one of them, of maximal degree, behaves like a free variable with respect to all the others.
-That is, conditioned on $X_2,\ldots,X_k$ taking \emph{any} given value $y \in \F^{k-1}$, we require that $X_1$ takes any value in $\F$ with approximately the same frequency.
+That is, conditioned on $X_2,\ldots,X_k$ taking any given value $y$, we require that $X_1$ takes any value in $\F$ with approximately the same frequency (see Remark~\ref{remark:conditional}).
 This imitates the case of a genuinely free variable; or more concretely, the case where $X_1=x_1$, and $X_i=X_i(x_2,\ldots,x_n)$ for $i>1$, where $x_1,\ldots,x_n$ are variables.

 Intuitively, the benefit of having a weak regular decomposition for a polynomial map $\P$ is that it reveals some information about the univariate polynomials ``induced'' by $\P$.
-In particular, it enables us to argue about the image of $\P$ (for which standard rank-based tools are unsuitable, as they typically give information only about equidistribution); indeed, a corollary of the weak regularity lemma will be that any line that $\X$ significantly intersects must in fact be fully contained in the image of $\X$.
+In particular, it enables us to argue about the image of $\P$ (for which standard rank-based tools are unsuitable, as they typically give information only about equidistribution); indeed, a corollary of the weak regularity lemma will be that lines that $\Image(\X)$ intersects sufficiently often must in fact be fully contained in the image of $\X$.
 This translates to a polynomial curve (univariate polynomial map) contained in the image of $\P$.
 See below for more about applications.